Mattresses for the Batwa!

 What a great day for Kalehe village!
 After they worked very hard to improve their homes over the past few weeks, each family received a brand spanking new mattress today.
-The brand was “Sleep King” and our manager Charity told me that a couple of them joked that they would be sleeping like kings and queens!
+The mattresses say “Sleep like a King” and our manager Charity told me that a couple of them joked that they would be sleeping like kings and queens!

 Bonus: it was food delivery day, AND we launched another big project with animals!
 Stay tuned!